AIForces/AIForcesAPI/docs/source/return_objects.rst

    id            integer               Contest ID short_name    string                Contest unique short name name          string                Name of the contest.
-May be localized hidden        boolean               If true, contest is not visible for public rated         boolean               After rating contests, rating is recalculated description   string                Description of the contest.
+May be localized official      boolean               If contest is official, it is approved by admins reg_open      boolean               If contest is used in a private group, registration may be restricted. hidden        boolean               If true, contest is not visible for public rated         boolean               After rating contests, rating is recalculated competetive   boolean               If the contest is competetive, submissions are ``private`` by default,
+                                       otherwise they are ``public``. description   string                Description of the contest.
 May be localized difficulty    integer from 1 to 5   Estimated difficulty.
-5 is the most difficult start_time    integer               Start of the contest (ISO 8601 format) duration      integer               Duration of contest in seconds status        string                Describes status of the contest
+5 is the most difficult start_time    integer               Start of the contest (ISO 8601 format) duration      integer               Duration of contest in seconds. `-1` if contest is infinite. status        string                Describes status of the contest

                                        - before